-Starting in 2009, certain senior U.S. employees, including the President & COO of The Boyd Group (U.S.), Inc., are eligible to participate in the Fund's new deferred compensation plan for U.S. employees.
+Starting in 2009, certain senior U.S. employees, including the President & COO of The Boyd Group (U.S.), Inc. ("Boyd US"), became eligible to participate in the Fund's new deferred compensation plan for U.S. employees.
 The plan is designed to permit certain employees the ability to have a portion of their compensation paid into the plan.
-The plan is a funded plan for which a trust was established so that the plan assets could be segregated, however, the assets are subject to the Company's general creditors in the case of bankruptcy.
+The plan is a funded plan for which a trust was established so that the plan assets could be segregated, however, the assets are subject to the general creditors of Boyd US in the case of bankruptcy.
 The assets are comprised of investments purchased to coincide with the individual employee's investment preferences.
 The value of the assets and obligation vary with employee's contributions and changes in the value of the investments.